tensberg/atarist/README.md

 ![RUNNING_POINTS_GAME](media/RUNNING_POINTS_GAME.png)

-## Wörterbuch
+## Minidic

 [sources](atarist/WOERTER/)

 What does a programmer do if he wants to learn a foreign language?
-He writes a language learning program. _Wörterbuch_ is a vocabulary trainer.
+He writes a language learning program. _Minidic_ is a dictionary and vocabulary trainer.
 This is one of my first C programs.
 Having to reload everything from floppy disk when your C program crashes the operating system really teaches you to make no mistakes.

 My later, more elaborate language learning program is [JGloss](http://jgloss.sf.net/).